 Believe it or not, there is actually even more to the combat system (like the enemy variety) than is described here, but that is best left for you to find out.

-There is so much more to discover in Transistor (far more than this already long review can pack in), several nice and intriguing surprises, that I will leave to all of you to find on your own.
+There is so much more to discover in Transistor (far more than this already long review can pack in), several nice and intriguing surprises that I will leave to all of you to find on your own.
 There are plenty of things for a "completionist" kind of player to do as well, some of which definitely piqued my interest enough to start to venture through the game again in the New Game+ mode known as Recursion mode.
-The combat only gets more outrageously fun, and difficult.
+The combat only gets more outrageously fun and difficult.

-Transistor is a game full of emotion, oozing with style and wonder in both its presentation and the world its set in, and its combat system impressively lends itself to a multitude of playstyles.
+The best way to sum up what is so great about Transistor is just Supergiant's attention to detail.
+Everything, from what you see on screen visually to the various systems and mechanics in the game, is full of detail, each piece crafted for a specific purpose.
+Transistor is a game full of emotion, oozing with style and wonder in both its presentation and the world it's set in, and its combat system impressively lends itself to a multitude of playstyles.
 It is one of the few games that should appeal to just about anyone who is interested in gaming.